 - there is no commercial or trade element and the gift has not been paid for either directly or indirectly by anyone in the UK

 - the gift is of an occasional nature only, for example, for a birthday or anniversary

-Note: if you purchase something from outside the EU to give as a gift to a relative or friend, whether or not addressed to that person, it is treated as a ‘commercial consignment’ for which the import VAT relief threshold in paragraph 2.3 applies.
+If you purchase something from outside of the UK to give as a gift to a relative or friend, whether or not it is addressed to that person, it will be treated as a ‘commercial consignment’, for which the Import VAT relief threshold in section 2.3 applies.

-Yes - gifts of alcohol and tobacco products, with a value not exceeding £39, qualify for relief from import duties and import VAT subject to the following limits against each of the goods described below:.
+Gifts of alcohol and tobacco products, with a value not exceeding £39, qualify for relief from import duties and Import VAT, subject to the following limits against each of the goods described below: